csc-training/summerschool/application-performance/docs/03-mpi-performance.md

 # Introduction

 - Finding out the scalability bottlenecks of parallel application is non-trivial
-- Bottlenecks can be very different with few CPUs than with thousands of CPUs
+- Bottlenecks can be very different with few CPUs/GPUs than with thousands of CPUs/GPUs
 - Performance analysis needs to be carried in scalability limit with large enough test case
 - Efficient tools are needed for the analysis of massively parallel applications